…and now, it’s just us

 The population of the region has expanded greatly and local resources are strained.
 A large contingent of Humans set out on a trek and will settle first in Southeast Asia and later in Australia and Oceana.

-In time the regions north of the Levant fill up.
-Populations of Humans spread over time, Eastward thoughout Asia and into the Americas and throughout Europe.
+The regions north of the Levant fill up.
+Populations of Humans spread Eastward thoughout Asia and into the Americas and throughout Europe.
 The last known Alpha expired somewhere in Spain about 30 thousand years ago after about 200 thousand years of existence.
 The interbreeding has absorbed the two groups completely.

 …and now, it’s just us.